SoftUni-Internal/interactive-content/EN/10-Exam-Preparation/02-Problem.md

-[slide]
+[slide hideTitle]
-# Problem: Online Shop Business Logic
+# Problem with Solution: Online Shop Business Logic
-[code-task title="Online Shop Business Logic" timeLimit=5000 taskId="java-oop-advanced-exam-prep-2-business-logic" executionType="tests-execution" executionStrategy="java-project-tests" requiresInput]
+[code-task title="Online Shop Business Logic" timeLimit=5000 taskId="oop-advanced-java-exam-preparation-2-Online-Shop-Business-Logic" executionType="tests-execution" executionStrategy="java-project-tests"]
 [code-upload allowedMemory="30" /]

 [task-description]
+# Description

 # Task 2: Business Logic (150 Points)

 ## The Controller Class

 The business logic of the program should be concentrated around several **commands**.

 You are given interfaces, which you have to implement in the correct classes.

 **Note: The ControllerImpl class SHOULD NOT handle exceptions!
 The tests are designed to expect exceptions, not messages!**

 The first interface is the **Controller**.

 You must create a **ControllerImpl** class, which implements the interface and all of its methods.

 The constructor, of the **ControllerImpl** class, does not take any arguments.

 The given methods should have the logic, described below.

 ## Commands

 There are several commands, which control the business logic of the application.
 They are stated below.

 **NOTE:** For each command, except for "**addComputer**" and "**buyBest**", you should check if a computer, with that ID, exists in the computers collection.
-If it doesn't, throw an **IllegalArgumentException** with the message "**Computer with this id does not exist.**".
+If it does not, throw an **IllegalArgumentException** with the message "**Computer with this id does not exist.**".

 ### AddComputer Command: